OCA/partner-contact/partner_ref_sequence/readme/ROADMAP.rst

-The roadmap of the Partner contanct is documented on `Github <https://github.com/OCA/partner-contact/>`_.
+The roadmap of the partner-contact is documented on `Github <https://github.com/OCA/partner-contact/>`_.